mgucma/nfs-subdir-external-provisioner/charts/nfs-subdir-external-provisioner/README.md

 ## Prerequisites

-- Kubernetes >=1.9
+- Kubernetes >=1.24
+- `kubectl` (or `oc`) 1.24 or newer.
+The tooling included with Red Hat Enterprise Linux 8.9 satisfies this requirement.
-- Existing NFS Share
+- Existing NFS Share available from worker nodes (validated with the `nfs-utils` client shipped in Red Hat Enterprise Linux 8.9).

 ## Installing the Chart